 They turned their back on Jerusalem and went their own way.
 They were counseled and warned but they did not repent of their pride, lust and idols.

-They chose their own path, not God's walk.
-They were eventually dragged away, imprisoned if you will in captivity and they lost their identity.
-They paid the price of their own desire that were divided and separated from God's Kingdom.
+Instead, they chose their own path, they made their own religious rules and they did not walk in God's ways, so they failed the test.
+Because of that, eventually they were dragged away from the Promised Land, imprisoned if you will in captivity to their own sins and they lost their identity.
+They paid the ultimate price of their own desires as they were divided and separated from God's Kingdom.
 2Kings 17:6 tells us:

 "In the ninth year of Hoshea, the king of Assyria captured Samaria and he carried them away to Assyria and placed them in Halah, and on the Habor, the river of Gozan, and in the cities of Medes."In the years 732-722 BC, the northern Kingdom of Israel basically disappeared from the Promised Land.
 Conquered by the Assyrian King Shalmaneser V, they were exiled to upper Mesopotamia and Medes.
 There they faced persecution and slavery.